-Indicator Level CI Code Indicator Name Unit of Measure Indicator Classifi- Baseline Year 1 Year 2 Year 3 Year 4 Year 5 End of Compact ERR Linked Justification and Assumptions for Targets Notes Level Code Measure cation 2017 2018 2019 2020 2021 Target Linkeu Assumptions for Targets Outcome P-23 Total electricity sold - Industrial Megawatt hours Level TBD TBD TBD TBD TBD TBD No Awaiting data from ECG for baseline Outcome P-13 Maintenance expenditure-asset value ratio Percentage Level 1.30 (2014) 1.48 1.62 1.77 1.93 2.10 2.10 No These targets are based on ECG's own projections.
-International benchmark is 2.5% Outcome Average payment period to power producers Days Level 276.59 (2014) 235.10 188.08 150.46 90.28 45.14 45.14 No 15% of the target reduction (of of approximately 190 days) will be achieved in year 1, 20% in year 2, a further 20% in year 3, 40% in year 4 and 50 in year 5.
+Indicator Level CI Code Indicator Name Unit of Measure Indicator Classifi- Baseline Year 1 Year 2 Year 3 Year 4 Year 5 End of Compact ERR Linked Justification and Assumptions for Targets Notes Level Code Weasure cation 2017 2018 2019 2020 2021 Target Linkeu Assumptions for Targets Outcome P-23 Total electricity sold - Industrial Megawatt hours Level TBD TBD TBD TBD TBD TBD No Awaiting data from ECG for baseline Outcome P-13 Maintenance expenditure-asset value ratio Percentage Level 1.26 (2015) 1.48 1.62 1.77 1.93 2.10 2.10 No These targets are based on ECG's own projections.
+International benchmark is 2.5% Outcome Average payment period to power producers Days Level 381.82 (2015) 260 191 122 45 45 No ECG will achieve a 32% reduction over the baseline in year 2, 50% reduction over the baseline in year 3, 68% reduction over the baseline in year 4 and 88% reduction over the baseline in the year 5.
 45 days is considered an appropriate value based on international benchmarks.
-This was also a recommendation by the DQR Consultant Outcome Average payment period to power producers - Public Days Level TBD TBD TBD TBD TBD TBD TBD No Awaiting information from ECG on this Outcome Average payment period to power producers - Private Days Level TBD TBD TBD TBD TBD TBD TBD No Awaiting information from ECG on this Outcome Average payment period to Ghana Grid Company Days Level 208.53 (2014) 187.68 150.14 120.11 84.08 46.24 46.24 No 10% of the target will be achieved in year 1, 20% in year 2, 20% in year 3, 30% in year 4 and 45% in year 5 46 days is considered an appropriate target as the international benchmark is45%.
+This was also a recommendation by the DQR Consultant Outcome Average payment period to power producers - Public Days Level TBD TBD TBD TBD TBD TBD TBD No Awaiting information from ECG on this Outcome Average payment period to power producers - Private Days Level TBD TBD TBD TBD TBD TBD TBD No Awaiting information from ECG on this Outcome Average payment period to Ghana Grid Company Days Level 316.35 (2015) 228 165 108 45 45 No ECG will achieve a 32% reduction over the baseline in year 2, 50% reduction over the baseline in year 3, 68% reduction over the baseline in year 4 and 88% reduction over the baseline in the year 5.
+45 days is considered an appropriate value based on international benchmarks.
 This was also a recommendation by the DQR Consultant

-Indicator CI Indicator Name Unit of Indicator Baseline Year 1 Year 2 Year 3 Year 4 Year 5 End of ERR Justification and Notes Level Code Measure Classifi- cation 2017 2018 2019 2020 2021 Compact Target Linked Assumptions for Targets Output GIS-based distribution management system in place Date Date N/A 24- Apr- 18 24- Apr-18 No Date indicated shows when with GIS based distribution management system and service normalization is completed in the EFOT work plan Output Enterprise Resource Planning System in place Date Date 20- Feb- 20 20- Feb-20 No Date indicated shows when installation of ERP system will be rolled out Output P-10 Kilometers of distribution lines upgraded or built Kilometers Cumulative 0 (2016) 50 2050 4050 6050 6500 6500 No Target represents the kilometers of distribution lines identified by the ECG feasibility report to be changed to lines upgraded or built Target figures shown are only indicative Output P-10 Kilometers of distribution lines upgraded or built - high voltage (33kV) Kilometers Cumulative 0 (2016) TBD TBD TBD TBD TBD TBD No Output P-10 Kilometers of distribution lines upgraded or built - medium voltage (11kV) Kilometers Cumulative 0 (2016) TBD TBD TBD TBD TBD TBD No Output P-10 Kilometers of distribution lines upgraded or built - low voltage Kilometers Cumulative 0 (2016) TBD TBD TBD TBD TBD TBD No Output P-11 Distribution substation capacity added Megavolt ampere Cumulative 0 (2016) 0 750 1500 2250 3000 3000 No Target represents number of substations identified by the ECG feasibility report to be added to improve the Target figures shown are only indicative
+Indicator CI Indicator Name Unit of Indicator Baseline Year 1 Year 2 Year 3 Year 4 Year 5 End of ERR Justification and Notes Level Code Measure Classifi- cation 2017 2018 2019 2020 2021 Compact Target Linked Assumptions for Targets Output GIS-based distribution management system in place Date Date N/A 24- Apr-18 24- Apr-18 No Date indicated shows when with GIS based distribution management system and service normalization is completed in the EFOT work plan Output Enterprise Resource Planning System in place Date Date 20- Feb-20 20- Feb-20 No Date indicated shows when installation of ERP system will be rolled out Output P-10 Kilometers of distribution lines upgraded or built Kilometers Cumulative 0 (2016) 50 2050 4050 6050 6500 6500 No Target represents the kilometers of distribution lines identified by the ECG feasibility report to be changed to lines upgraded or built Target figures shown are only indicative Output P-10 Kilometers of distribution lines upgraded or built - high voltage (33kV) Kilometers Cumulative 0 (2016) TBD TBD TBD TBD TBD TBD No Output P-10 Kilometers of distribution lines upgraded or built - medium voltage (11kV) Kilometers Cumulative 0 (2016) TBD TBD TBD TBD TBD TBD No Output P-10 Kilometers of distribution lines upgraded or built - low voltage Kilometers Cumulative 0 (2016) TBD TBD TBD TBD TBD TBD No Output P-11 Distribution substation capacity added Megavolt ampere Cumulative 0 (2016) 0 750 1500 2250 3000 3000 No Target represents number of substations identified by the ECG feasibility report to be added to improve the Target figures shown are only indicative